giljr/how_django_signals_work/README.md

-# How Django-Allauth Works - Stand-alone Project
+# How Django Signals Work - Stand-alone Project

 ```

-Django-allauth is a Django package
+In Django, signals allow certain senders
-that provides a set of views, templates,
+to inform a set of receivers
-and helper functions to handle
-user authentication, registration,
-and account management.
+that specific actions have occurred.

+Django signals are used to send and
+receive specific essential information
+whenever a data model is
+saved, changed, or even removed.

 ```
 ## What exactly is this project?
 ```
 It's a standalone Django Project
 Running a simple
-How Django-Allauth Works
+How Django Signals Work
 in Django
 ```

-Based: Code With Stein [video Tutorial](https://youtu.be/RyB_wdEZhOw)
+Based: Based: Dennis Ivy [video Tutorial](https://youtu.be/Kc1Q_ayAeQk)

 This is powered by [Django](https://www.djangoproject.com/) , a web framework for perfectionists with deadlines!